jmcob/jmcob/README.md

 -->

-- 🔭 I’m currently working on Groupomania for openClassrooms
+- 🔭 I’m currently looking for a web dev job in Bordeaux France

-- 🌱 I’m currently learning VueJS3 and MySQL.
+- 🌱 I’m currently updating my personal website in vue3

 - 📫 How to reach me: www.jmax.dev